Flowing with the Wheel of the Year: A Guide to Seasonal Living

 Frequently Asked Questions

-What Religion is the Wheel of the Year?
+What Religion is the Wheel of the Year affaliated with?

-The wheel of the year has deep roots in pagan and wiccan traditions although can be celebrated and acknowledged by anyone seeking to work with the rhythm of nature and the world around us.
+The wheel of the year has deep roots in Pagan traditions although can be celebrated and acknowledged by anyone seeking to work with the rhythm of nature and the world around us.

 What's the difference between a sabbat and esbat?